nodemailer/nodemailer/README.md

 See [minimal-transport.js](examples/minimal-transport.js) for a working example.

+## Using Gmail

+Even though Gmail is the fastest way to get started with sending emails, it is by no means a preferable solution unless you are using OAuth2 authentication.
+Gmail expects the user to be an actual user not a robot so it runs a lot of heuristics for every login attempt and blocks anything that looks suspicious to defend the user from account hijacking attempts.
+For example you might run into trouble if your server is in another geographical location – everything works in your dev machine but messages are blocked in production.

+Additionally Gmail has came up with the concept of ['less secure'](https://support.google.com/accounts/answer/6010255?hl=en) apps which is basically anyone who uses plain password to login to Gmail, so you might end up in a situation where one username can send (support for 'less secure' apps is enabled) but other is blocked (support for 'less secure' apps is disabled).

+To prevent having login issues you should either use XOAUTH2 (see details [here](https://github.com/andris9/nodemailer-smtp-transport#authentication)) or use another provider and preferably a dedicated one like [Mailgun](http://www.mailgun.com/) or [SendGrid](http://www.sendgrid.com/) or any other.
+Usually these providers have free plans available that are compareable to the daily sending limits of Gmail.
+Gmail has a limit of 500 recipients a day (a message with one *To* and one *Cc* address counts as two messages since it has two recipients) for @gmail.com addresses and 2000 for Google Apps customers, larger SMTP providers usually offer about 200-300 recipients a day for free.

 ## Delivering Bulk Mail

 Here are some tips how to handle bulk mail, for example if you need to send 10 million messages at once (originally published as a [blog post](http://www.andrisreinman.com/delivering-bulk-mail-with-nodemailer/)).